-As on 31st March, 2022, the Board of Directors comprised of ten Directors, with an Executive Director and Promoter as Chairman.
+As on 31st March, 2023, the Board of Directors comprised of nine Directors, with an Executive Director and Promoter as Chairman.

-There were three executive Directors of the Company, viz the Chairman and Managing Director and two Whole Time Directors.
+There were two executive Directors of the Company, viz the Chairman and Managing Director and one Whole Time Director.
 The remaining seven Directors were non-executive Directors, out of which five Directors were independent.
 There were two Independent women Directors.
-The number of Independent Directors was fifty percent of the total number of Directors.
+The number of Independent Directors was more than fifty percent of the total number of Directors.

-Maruti Suzuki India Ltd., co-promoter and major customer of the Company, has nominated one non- executive Director on the Board of the Company.
+Maruti Suzuki India Ltd., co-promoter and major customer of the Company, has nominated one non-executive Director on the Board of the Company.
 Also Suzuki Motor Corporation, co-promoter has nominated one non-executive Director on the Board of the Company.